Connect Google Analytics to Snowflake in 2 Steps

 There are three primary ways of transferring your data to Snowflake:

-2. PUT – The PUT command may also be used, which allows the user to stage files prior to the execution of the COPY INTO command.
+- PUT – The PUT command may also be used.
+It allows the user to stage files before the COPY INTO command is executed.

-3. Upload – Data files can be uploaded into a service such as the previously mentioned Amazon S3, allowing for direct access of these files by Snowflake.
+- Upload – Data files can be uploaded to a service such as the previously mentioned Amazon S3, allowing Snowflake to access them directly.

 Step 4: Maintaining Data on Snowflake

-Overall, maintenance of your newly-created Snowflake database can be a time-consuming project, which is all the more reason to look for time-saving solutions such as Hevo.
+Overall, maintaining your newly created Snowflake database can be a time-consuming project, which is all the more reason to look for time-saving solutions such as Hevo.

 Limitations of Using Custom ETL Scripts to Connect Google Analytics to Snowflake